 Quick Start

-Sign in to the Spike Developer Console at console.spikeapi.com Under Applications, view your App ID and App Token.
-(Keep your App Token confidential)
+Sign in to the Spike Developer Console at admin.spikeapi.com Under Applications, view your App ID and HMAC Key.
+(Keep your HMAC key confidential)

 Once you have these credentials, you can start using SpikeAPI.

-Below part is relevant for the direct integrations with the providers excluding Apple Health and Health Connect.
+Below part is relevant for the direct integrations with the providers through the SDK excluding Apple Health and Health Connect.

-For Apple Health and Health Connect part please go straight to the Mobile SDK integration
+For Apple Health and Health Connect part please go straight to the relevant part

 For a user to establish connections with data providers, authenticate the user using a simple function which generates a URL to the data provider page: